All photography provided by grant recipients of MMEG

 The Margaret McNamara Education Grants (formerly known as MMMF) is a nonprofit, public charity founded in 1981, which awards education grants to exceptional women from developing countries, who are at least 25 years old, and enrolled at universities in the US, Canada and select universities in South Africa and Latin America.

-For more info see our Annual Report
+For more info see our Annual Report for FY17.

 What We've Achieved